MFG38/vandomizer/docs/readme.txt

 Vandomizer is a vanilla randomizer mod for GZDoom.
-By "vanilla randomizer", I mean that the mod does not include any custom weapons or monsters - rather, it merely randomizes the pre-existing Doom things.
+By "vanilla randomizer", I mean that the mod does not include any custom weapons or monsters - rather, it merely randomizes the pre-existing things.
 The mod provides three different modes of
 randomization:

 1. Same tier enemy and ammo spawns - Enemies are randomized based on